-You load a profile into the 6270 using the Hyperterminal program.
+You load a profile into the 6300 using the Hyperterminal program.
 At first you need to setup Hyperterminal.
 You only need to do this once.

-1. Hyperterminal comes loaded in your PC as part of the accessories.
-Go into "All Programs", then select "Accessories", then select "Communication", then select Hyperterminal.
+- 1. Hyperterminal comes loaded in your PC as part of the accessories.
+Go into "All Programs", then select "Accessories", select "Communication", select Hyperterminal.
+Newer versions of Windows have discontinued HyperTerminal.
+If your PC does not have HyperTerminal, Laversab sends a copy of the Hyperterminal software in a small USB flash drive with every new tester.
+The USB flash drive also contains a PDF copy of this manual and the excel profile template. - 2.
+Open HyperTerminal.
 It will ask you to setup a new connection.
-Create a new connection with the name "6270".
+Create a new connection with the name "6300".
 A dialog box named "Connect To" will appear.
 The bottom selection in this box is "Connect using".
-From the drop down menu in "Connect using", select "COM1".
+From the drop down menu in "Connect using", select "COM1" or whichever COM port identifies with the supplied USB-to-serial adapter.
 Select "OK".
-A new dialog box will open named "Com1 Properties".
+A new dialog box will open named "COM1 Properties".
 Setup the Port Settings as follows:

 Bits per second: 9600

 Data Bits: 8

-Parity: N
+Parity: None

-Parity: None Stop Bits: 1 Flow control: None
+Stop Bits: 1

+Flow control: None

 Select "Apply".
 Then select "OK".
-This will take you into the "6270 Hyperterminal" window.
+This will take you into the "6300 Hyperterminal" window.

-- 2. Select "File".
+3. Select "File".
 Select "Properties".
-A new dialog box "6270 Properties" appears.
+A new dialog box "6300 Properties" appears.
 Select the "Settings" tab.
 In the "Emulation" menu select "ANSI".
 Select "OK".
-Now you are back in the "6270 Hyperterminal" window.
+Now you are back in the "6300 Hyperterminal" window.
 Select "File", select "Save".
 Close this window.
 A warning appears, select "Yes".
-Hyperterminal is now setup. - 3.
-To verify that the 6270 file is setup in Hyperterminal, select "All Programs" from the desktop, select "Accessories", select "Communications", select "Hyperterminal".
-The "6270" icon should appear.
+Hyperterminal is now setup.

+4. To verify that the 6300 file is setup in Hyperterminal, select "All Programs" from the desktop, select "Accessories", select "Communications", select "Hyperterminal".
+The "6300" icon should appear.
 If it does not appear then you will need to repeat steps 1 and 2 above.